You'll create a dissertation that concentrates on one subject or combines both into a single project.

 Public Cultures: Protest, Participation and Power

-This module will adopt an interdisciplinary approach to exploring the relationship between public space, politics and technology.
-Drawing on research in a range of fields including: critical theory, cultural studies, cultural geography, digital studies, urban sociology and politics, it will give students an empirically focused account of debates the changing nature and uses of public space, with an emphasis on contemporary developments in urban environments.
-A range of protest movements will provide case-study material and offer a central focus for both theoretical and practical explorations of the role of new technologies in controlling space, resisting control and enabling new forms of civic participation.
+In this module you will explore the relationship between public space, politics and technology, through the lens of multiple overlapping and interdisciplinary fields, including cultural studies, cultural geography, digital studies, urban sociology and cultural politics.
+You will engage in debates about the changing nature and uses of public space, with an emphasis on urban environments and digital space.
+A range of protest movements will also provide case-study material and offer a central focus for your theoretical and practical explorations of the role of new technologies in controlling space, resisting control and enabling new forms of civic participation.
 This module is worth 20 credits.

 Fascism, Spectacle and Display